 Congratulations on your admission to USD!
-We look forward to welcoming you in person and help get you acquainted with your life as an international student/scholar here at the university.
+We look forward to welcoming you in person and helping get you acquainted with your life as an international student/scholar here at the University.

 PLANNING YOUR TRIP TO SAN DIEGO

 You may legally enter the United States up to 30 days prior to the program start date (indicated on your Form I-20 or DS-2019).
 Please DO NOT enter the US with a tourist visa.

 Arriving to USD/greater San Diego area: The closest airport to USD is the San Diego International Airport (airport code SAN).
 USD does not offer arranged airport pick-up service.
 Taxi cab fare from the airport to USD should cost only about $25 including customary 10% tip.
 All taxis from the airport are registered and the driver must charge fare based on a standardized electronic meter.
 Though the driver will prefer cash, you may pay with major credit cards.

 For more information on maps and directions, please click here.

 MANDATORY CHECK-IN (Schedule your check-in HERE*)

 It is important that you visit the Office of International Students and Scholars or OISS (Serra Hall, Room 315) shortly after you arrive to San Diego (ideally within 3-7 days).

 At this time, bring all your immigration documents (and those of your dependents, if you have any):